SQream/sqream_docs/guides/operations/statement_editor.rst

 Using the DDL optimizer
 ---------------------------

-Navigate to the DDL optimizer module by selecting it from the :kdb:`⋮` ("More") menu.
+Navigate to the DDL optimizer module by selecting it from the :kbd:`⋮` ("More") menu.

 .. image:: /_static/images/statement_editor_ddl_optimizer.png